RoboTech360/WiFi-PasswordRecall/README.md

 WiFi-PasswordRecall is a executable file that provides user a convenient way to retrieve forgotten WiFi passwords, for a network they connected long time ago or simply forgot password.

 ## Features

-- Retrieve WiFi passwords: WiFi-PasswordRecall allows you to recover forgotten WiFi passwords for networks you have connected to in the past.
-- option: User can retrive password for a particular Profile/SSID or see password for all SSID networks or get a log file with networks and passwords connected in history.
+- option: User can retrive password for a particular Profile/SSID or see password for all SSID networks
+- Option to get a log file with all networks/SSID and passwords computer has connected in the past.
+-
 - Compatibility: WiFi-PasswordRecall works with Windows operating system.
+-
 - NOTE: Password for manaully Forget networks can not be recovered.

 ## Getting Started

 To get started with WiFi-PasswordRecall, follow these simple steps:

-1. Download the WiFi-PasswordRecall file from the repository.
-(WiFiPwd-Recall.EXE)
+1. Download the repository, build/WiFi-PwdRecall.exe file from the repository.
 2. Run the file on your computer.
 3. The tool will scan and display a list of previously connected WiFi networks.
 4. Select the option per requirement.